lovely-cups/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Run from `localhost:8080`

+## Using TinyApp

+- Login/Register to make, edit and view your own links!
+- Your information is all secure (I promise).
+Create an account and give TinyApp a whirl!
+- By clicking on the create new URL page you are able to enter any long link and shorten
+- Enjoy!